 Rather than trying to control or cure their husbands’ drinking, spouses should get professional help.
 Men can learn how to stop drinking and control their urges in alcohol rehab.
 However, there’s more to getting help than just telling men that they need it.

 First, spouses must educate themselves about alcohol addiction.
-It’s helpful when they know the treatment options available at a residential treatment centers in Arizona.
+It’s helpful when they know the treatment options available at an Intensive outpatient IOP in Arizona.
 It gives them something concrete to show their husbands when they talk about getting rehab.
 Some of these treatments include:

 - Adventure therapy